Gaetano Vastola (gangster): Criminal activities

 In 1965 Vastola was arrested for a burglary and larceny.
 In 1969, Vastola and mobster Daniel "Danny" Annunziata had demanded a $20,000 extortion payment from the operators of an illegal dice game in Trevose, Pennsylvania.
 The operators appealed the demand to DeCavalcante boss Sam DeCavalcante, who allegedly reduced the demand to $12,000 plus a negotiating fee of $3,800.
 In March 1972, Vastola was convicted of extorting the dice game operators and was sentenced to 30 months in prison.
 Vastola's conviction was later overturned.
 By 1980, Vastola had become a captain for the family, leading a crew of mobsters in Union County, New Jersey.
 Vastola had a close working relationship with Jimmy Rotondo, head of the New York Wing of the family, based predominantly in Brooklyn (until the latter's death).

 Plot for Vastola's murder

 In 1987, Vastola was sent to jail for assaulting a record company executive who balked at his extortion demands.
-While housed at the Metropolitan Correction Facility in Manhattan.
-Vastola shared a cell with Gambino crime family boss John Gotti.
+While housed at the Metropolitan Correction Facility in Manhattan, Vastola shared a cell with Gambino crime family boss John Gotti.
 After spending time with Vastola, Gotti became convinced that Vastola would become a government witness rather than spend time in prison.
-When Gotti was released, he pressured current DeCavalcante boss John Riggi to agree to Vastola's murder.
-In 1992, Federal prosecutors charged Gotti, in this new racketeering case, with five murders, including conspiracy to murder Vastola, loansharking, illegal gambling, obstruction of justice, bribery and tax evasion.
+When Gotti was released, he pressured DeCavalcante boss John Riggi to agree to Vastola's murder.
+In 1992, federal prosecutors charged Gotti, in this new racketeering case, with five murders, including conspiracy to murder Vastola, loansharking, illegal gambling, obstruction of justice, bribery and tax evasion.